printezisn/pandemiccms/README.md

 \* You may skip the installation of these components if you want and use the `docker-compose.infrastructure.yml` instead.

+You may actually skip the whole step if you use [remote containers](https://code.visualstudio.com/docs/remote/containers) with Visual Studio Code.
+It also spins up `docker-compose.infrastructure.yml` for you.

 **2. Install dependencies**:

 - `bundle install`